Services and Resources

 Steps to prepare for and submit an application for a grant from the Portland Clean Energy Community Benefits Fund (PCEF).

-With PCEF Mini Grants, organizations can apply for up to $5,000 for activities that align with PCEF goals of tackling climate change and advancing racial and social justice.
+With PCEF Mini Grants, organizations can apply for up to $5,000 for activities that align with PCEF goals of tackling climate change while advancing racial and social justice.
 Learn more and apply today.

 The Portland Bureau of Transportation (PBOT) encourages people to create new public space by closing a portion of the street to vehicles.
 Pedestrian plazas may occur on any street type that is next to or in close proximity to a partnering business or organization.